 Getting there: Hop off at stop 3 – Marble Church/Amalienborg Palace on Stromma’s Hop On-Hop Off bus

-Pro Tip: It’s a bit chilly underground, so bring a shirt or jacket.
-They are closed on Mondays.
+Pro tip: It’s a bit chilly underground, so bring a light sweater or jacket.
+Cisternerne is closed on Mondays.

 Getting there: Take Stromma’s Hop On-Hop Off bus and hop off at stop 23 – Copenhagen Zoo/Cisternerne

-Reffen Street Food is ready for another season of delicious dishes from around the globe.
+Reffen Street Food is back for another tasty season of delicious dishes from around the globe.
 Here, you’ll meet both locals and visitors, all gathering not just for the food, but also the vibrant atmosphere and raw, industrial surroundings of Refshaleøen.

-Whether you’re craving a tasty barbecue skewer from the Philippines, Greek gyros, or Chinese dim sum, Reffen is the place to go!
+Whether you’re craving a barbecue skewer from the Philippines, Greek gyros, or Chinese dim sum, Reffen is a great place to stop for a bite in Copenhagen!

 Address: Refshalevej 167